APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

       ![](./media/24-07-2024(14).png)

 1. Click on **Review + create** button, review the configuration, and click on **Create** button.

      ![](./media/24-07-2024(15).png)

-1. Once the deployment is complete, click on **Go to resource** button.
+1. Once the deployment is complete, click on the **Go to resource** button.

     ![](./media/24-07-2024(16).png)